-Exercise programs, including cardiac rehabilitation exercise programs, or visits for the purpose of exercise by bicycle ergometer, treadmill or other equipment.
+Exercise Programs, including cardiac rehabilitation exercise programs, or visits for the purpose of exercise by bicycle ergometer, treadmill or other equipment.
 These programs or visits are excluded even if the purpose is to determine the feasibility of an exercise program.

-Experimental or investigational services,
+Experimental or Investigational Services,

-prescription drugs and procedures as determined by Florida Blue, CVS/caremark and DSGI, or services, prescription drugs and procedures not in accordance with generally accepted professional medical standards, including complications resulting from these non-covered services.

-Food, medical food products or substitutes, regardless of whether these products provide the sole source of nutrition, food substitutes or vitamins, except certain enteral formula food products pursuant to s.627.42395, Florida Statutes, Dietary, nutritional or herbal supplements; nonfederal legend drugs or over-the-counter drugs.
+prescription drugs and procedures as determined by Florida Blue, CVS Caremark and DSGI, or services, prescription drugs and procedures not in accordance with generally accepted professional medical standards, including complications resulting from these non-covered services including any related services such as anesthesiology, laboratory, pathology, and radiology.
+Food, Medical Food Products or Substitutes, regardless of whether these products provide the sole source of nutrition, food substitutes or vitamins, except certain enteral formula food products pursuant to ss.110.12315 and 627.42395, Florida Statutes, Dietary supplements, nutritional supplements or herbal supplements; non-federal legend drugs, or over-the-counter drugs.

-Fertility testing and treatment including in-vitro fertilization, artificial insemination, ovum or embryo placement or transfer, gamete intrafallopian transfer, cryogenic and/or other preservation techniques used in such and/or similar procedures.
+Fertility Testing and Treatment for the specific purpose to assist in achieving pregnancy, including in-vitro fertilization, artificial insemination, follicle puncture for retrieval of oocyte, abdominal or endoscopic aspiration of eggs from ovaries, all other procedures related to the retrieval and/or placement and/or storage of oocyte, eggs, embryos, ovum or embryo placement or transfer, gamete intrafallopian transfer, cryogenic and/or other preservation techniques used in such and/or similar procedures.

-Genetic tests to determine the father of or the sex of a child.
+Genetic Tests to determine the father of or the sex of a child.

-Hearing aids or the examination, including hearing tests, for the prescription or fitting of hearing aids.
+Hearing Aids or the examination, including hearing tests, for the prescription or fitting of hearing aids.
 Hearing tests associated with a covered ear surgery, in accordance with child and adult preventive health care benefits, or for the diagnosis of a covered Condition are covered.